tiaowudepangxie/Artillery-Game/README.md

-# CS5004Artillery
+# CS5004final Artillery Game

-Lei Li    Zhu Wang    Jiajie Yin
+Lei Li / Zhu Wang / Jiajie Yin

 How to run the code: